Overview: Weekly Sales Report

 Step 1: Create or open your spreadsheet file

 To get started you’ll need to import your data from Salesforce.
-This can be accomplished a few ways but we will cover the two most common:
+This can be accomplished in a few ways but we will cover the two most common:

 - You can go directly to SFDC and create a report that contains the records and objects that you need and export this to a CSV.
 Then import that CSV into Google Sheets.
 This sounds a lot easier and faster than it is.